 Electricity generated in CHP plants is distributed and sold to NordPool and heat is distributed and sold directly to different customer segments from industrial businesses to housing associations as well to private houses.
-New product such as district cooling has been launched in Estonian market.
+New products such as district cooling have been launched in the Estonian market.

 Fortum's business in Pärnu operates Pärnu's CHP plant and district heating and network.
-The plant utilizes local bio fuels such as wood chips and wood residues.
+The plant utilizes local biofuels such as wood chips and wood residues.
 CHP plant has been in operation since November 2010 and its production capacity is 24 MW of electricity and 45 MW of heat.
-In Pärnu Fortum has approx 890 customers and 19 000 end users.
+In Pärnu, Fortum has approx 890 customers and 19 000 end users.
 The total length of the district heating network is around 90 km from which approx. 84% is pre-isolated/renewed.
-52 professionals are working for Pärnu business.
+52 professionals are working for the Pärnu business.

-2016 Fortum Tartu made history in Baltic energy sector and opened the first district cooling plant and network in Tartu downtown, serving nearby business customers.
-Second district cooling system started its production in 2017 and is providing cool for Lõunakeskus Tradepark area, the biggest supermarket/entertainment complex in Southern Estonia.
-Next district cooling system is under development.
+2016 Fortum Tartu made history in the Baltic energy sector and opened the first district cooling plant and network in Tartu downtown, serving nearby business customers.
+The second district cooling system started its production in 2017 and is providing cool for the Lõunakeskus Tradepark area, the biggest supermarket/entertainment complex in Southern Estonia.
+The next district cooling system is under development.
 Fortum Tartu has 69 employees.

 Fortum has also Financial Services in Estonia.
 Financial Services' back office is located in Tallinn and provides accounting, reporting, payroll and tax services to more than 100 Fortum companies globally.
-Back office has 64 employees.
+The back office has 64 employees.